-This report, prepared as of June 30, 2016 (the Measurement Date), presents information to assist the Georgia Legislative Retirement System (LRS) in meeting the requirements of GASB 68 for the fiscal year ending June 30, 2017 (Reporting Date).
-Much of the material provided in this report is based on the data, assumptions and results of the annual actuarial valuation of LRS as of June 30, 2015.
-The results of that valuation were detailed in a report dated April 21, 2016.
+This report, prepared as of June 30, 2018 (the Measurement Date), presents information to assist the Georgia Legislative Retirement System (LRS) in meeting the requirements of GASB 68 for the fiscal year ending June 30, 2019 (Reporting Date).
+Much of the material provided in this report is based on the results of the annual actuarial valuation of LRS as of June 30, 2017.
+The results of that valuation were detailed in a report dated April 19, 2018.